martinpihrt/OSPy-plugins/plugins/telegram_bot/README.md

   If the box is checked, Telegram Bot A will be enabled.

 * Bot Token:
   Type your token for enabling the bot to talk with telegram.
+Example: 5498756874:AAEPKTa987456SQ.

 * Bot Access Key - to Subscribe:
   Type your Bot Access key to Subscribe.
+Example: 1811878118.

 * Signals to connect - Zone Change:
   Send message if there has been a stations changed state.

-* Signals to connect - Stations Scheduled:
+* Help Command:
-  Send message if there has been a stations changed state from scheduler.
+  Type Help Command for your info.
+Bot send you available commands for OSPy Control.

 * Info Command:
-  Type Info Command for your info.
-Bot send you available commands for Control.
+  Type Info Command for OSPy info.
+Bot send OSPy actual states.

 * Start Command:
   Type Start Command for enabling OSPy scheduler.